 Quarantine and biosecurity across the Groote Archipelago is vitally important to help protect the pristine ecosystems and unique native flora and fauna from introduced pests and diseases.
-The Groote archipelago is relatively free from many of the introduced pest species that are common on mainland Australia and it is vital for the economic, environmental, social and cultural values on Groote that it remains this way.
+The Groote Archipelago is relatively free from many of the introduced pest species that are common on mainland Australia and it is vital for the economic, environmental, social and cultural values of the Groote Archipelago that it remains this way.

-Any breach of the ALC quarantine and biosecurity program may result in refused entry to the Groote Archipelago and the item returned to the port or place of origin at the owner’s expense.
-If you require additional information please contact the ALC Quarantine and Biosecurity Officer on 0418 678 495.
+Any breach of the ALC Quarantine and Biosecurity Program may result in refused entry to the Groote Archipelago and the item returned to the port or place of origin at the owner’s expense.